Robert A. M. Stern: Other activities

-A prolific writer, Stern has authored, co-authored, and edited numerous books about architecture, including five volumes about New York City's architectural history, each focusing on a different period.
-In 1986, he hosted “Pride of Place: Building the American Dream,” an eight-part documentary series which aired on PBS.
+A prolific writer, Stern has authored, co-authored, and edited numerous books about architecture, including six volumes about New York City's architectural history, each focusing on a different period.
+In 1986, he hosted Pride of Place: Building the American Dream, an eight-part documentary series that aired on PBS.
 The series featured Peter Eisenman, Leon Krier, Philip Johnson, Frank Gehry and other notable architects.
-"Pride of Place" was well received by the public, although some architects disliked it.
+Pride of Place was well received by the public.

 Work

 Many of Stern's early works were private houses in the New York metropolitan area, including in the Hamptons and in Westchester County.
-Early commercial commissions included projects for Walt Disney World such as Disney's Yacht Club Resort, Disney's Beach Club Resort and the masterplan for Celebration, Florida, and from 1992−2003, Stern served on the board of the Walt Disney Company.
+Early commercial commissions included projects for Walt Disney World such as Disney's Yacht Club Resort, Disney's Beach Club Resort and the master plan for Celebration, Florida, and from 1992−2003, Stern served on the board of the Walt Disney Company.

 Stern is now better known for his large-scale condominium and apartment building projects in New York City, which include 20 East End Avenue, The Chatham, The Brompton and 15 Central Park West.
-The latter was, at the time of its completion, one of the most financially successful apartment buildings ever constructed, with sales totaling $2 billion.
+The latter was, at the time of its completion, one of the most financially successful apartment buildings ever constructed, with sales totaling $2 billion, later succeeded by 220 Central Park South.

 Stern has designed some of the tallest structures in the United States, including the glass-clad Comcast Center, the second tallest building in both Philadelphia and Pennsylvania.
 The Driehaus Prize committee (commenting on a preliminary, stone-clad, pyramidal-topped scheme) characterized the design as "[carrying] forward the proportions of the classical obelisk".
 The scheme, along with Stern's 15 Central Park West, and his master plan for Celebration, were cited as contributing factors in his having won the award.
-More recently, Stern has designed three skyscrapers in New York City, 220 Central Park South, 520 Park Avenue and 30 Park Place, which will be among the tallest buildings in the city and the United States when complete.
+More recently, Stern has designed three skyscrapers in New York City, 220 Central Park South, 520 Park Avenue and 30 Park Place, which became some of the tallest buildings in the city and the United States once completed.
 In 2017 RAMSA completed a major addition to the campus of Yale University, with two new residential colleges, Pauli Murray College and Benjamin Franklin College, both designed in a Collegiate Gothic style.

 Style

-In the 1970s, and early 1980s, Stern developed a reputation as a postmodern architect for integrating classical elements into his designs for contemporary buildings, but in the mid-1980s, his work became more traditional, more in keeping with the then emerging New Classical architectural movement.
+In the 1970s, and early 1980s, Stern developed a reputation as a postmodern architect for integrating classical elements into his designs for contemporary buildings.
+Stern contributed a postmodern architectural facade to the Strada Novissima in The Presence of the Past exhibit at the 1980 Venice Biennale.
+In the mid-1980s, his work became more traditional, more in keeping with the then emerging New Classical architectural movement.
 Stern, however, has rejected such characterizations, arguing that his projects draw on vernacular context and local traditions.
-In recent years, the work of Stern's office has ranged from traditional to modernist, depending on the building type and project location, and is best characterized as eclectic and contextual.
+In recent years, the work of Stern's office has ranged from traditional to modernist, depending on the building type and project location.